scutisorex/SlicerWorkshop-04-2025/SlicerVisAndSeg.md

 ## Additional segmentation tools

+- [Segmentation recipes](https://lassoan.github.io/SlicerSegmentationRecipes/): This is a list of

 - Machine learning: If you have a specific repeated segmenting task that you want to automate with machine learning, I would recommend trying out [nnUNet](https://github.com/MIC-DKFZ/nnUNet).
 You have to be willing to mess around with Python, so if you're terrified of that type of thing this is probably not the best option for you (and also, I get it - Python and command-line stuff in general can be scary and frustrating).
 But what nnUNet allows you to do is give the program a training data set (e.g., a set of pre-segmented slices), and train a model to do that same segmentation on new datasets.
 Then you can apply your segmentation model to your datasets in Slicer using the [nnUNet extension](https://github.com/KitwareMedical/SlicerNNUnet)!
 This is something I'm working on learning myself so if you're interested, let's talk.